 Because of the strict attendance policies required by KDADS, any absence could result in the student being dropped from the course, a grade of an "F" will be given and no refund will be given.
-If you must miss, please speak with your instructor.
-Students must satisfactorily complete both the classroom and clinical components of the course.
-The student must satisfactorily demonstrate course and skills competencies.
+If you must miss, please speak with your instructor in advance if at all possible.
+Students must satisfactorily demonstrate and complete both the classroom and clinical components of the course.

 EXCUSED ABSENCE: Due to the importance of attending all classes and clinical, the student must have a documented illness or severe injury by a physician to constitute as an excused absence.
-The student must personally call their instructor before the class to report absence.
-Calls from friends, family member, etc. are not acceptable.
-If an emergency arises which prevents you from calling prior to your absence, a phone call must be made within 24 hours, or the absence will be recorded as unexcused and will result in the student being dropped from the class.
+The student must e-mail their instructor 30 minutes before the scheduled class start time.
+If an emergency arises which prevents you from e-mailing prior to your absence, an e-mail must be sent within 24 hours, or the absence will be recorded as unexcused and will result in the student being dropped from the class.